Fair Compensation for severe medical negligence injury or wrongful death

 Medical malpractice usually falls within one of the following classes:

-In Italy, there are three elements that we must prove to be successful in your case:
+In Italy, there are three elements that we must prove to be successful in your case of medical negligence:

 First, we must prove that the healthcare provider (doctor, nurse, etc.) was negligent, or “fell below the standard of care.”
 The standard of care is what our community thinks is appropriate care under the circumstances.